 Recent and upcoming public appearances:

-I'll be attending the Society for Social Studies of Science (4S) meeting in Boston, August 30-September 2.
-Get in touch if you'd like to chat at the conference!
+I'll be attending the Society for Social Studies of Science (4S) meeting in Boston, August 31-September 2.
+Drop me a line if you'd like to have a chat at the conference.

 I presented a paper on boundary disputes between economists and business advocates at the Business History Conference in Denver, CO (March 30-April 1, 2017).